kauevestena/age_of_chess/rulesets/RULES.md

 ## Board and Sides
 - 8×8 board; North (White) vs South (Black).
 North's **forward** is up (toward row 0), South's forward is down.
+- Once a unit enters the enemy attack field (final four ranks), it may also step sideways (left/right).
+- Units stationed on the enemy back rank can step one tile in any direction to avoid being trapped.
 - Squares can contain up to **two friendly units** (a *stack*).
 One unit of a stack may move off on your turn.

 ## Pieces